zx0223winner/HSDSnake/README.md

 ## Introduction

-**HSDSnake** is a [SnakeMake](https://snakemake.readthedocs.io) pipeline for comprehensive analysis of highly similar duplicates (HSDs) in genomes.
+**HSDSnake** is a [SnakeMake](https://snakemake.readthedocs.io) pipeline for comprehensive analysis of highly similar duplicates (HSDs) in different gene duplicate categories (e.g., dispersed (DD), proximal (PD), tandem (TD), transposed (TRD), and whole genome duplication (WGD)) of the genome with reliance on sequence similarity (e.g., diamond blast all-vs-all), structional annotation ( e.g., .gff3) and functional annotation (InterPRO, Pfam, KEGG, etc.).
 The tools are shown in the Pipeline Flowchart with [Detailed Usage](./docs/Usage.md) for each step and their references are listed in [Citations.md](/docs/Citations.md).

 ## [Pipeline Flowchart](resources/HSDSnake_workflow.png)